A 2.5-hour bullet train ride from Tokyo, the capital of Yamagata prefecture in the Tohoku area, is the city to enjoy the changes in the seasons.

 Please click HERE to enjoy Yamagata’s beautiful scenery.

 Access to Yamagata City

-If you travel from Sendai city, there are many highway buses running to Yamagata city.
+If you travel from Sendai, many highway buses run to Yamagata city.

 Culture of Yamagata City